Manage Raptor Servers

 Editing a configuration's option values

-First select the validation document in the left-hand pane.
-This displays the options of that group in the right-hand pane.
+First, select the document-type in the left-hand pane.
+This displays the validation options of the selected document-type in the right-hand pane.
 To edit the value of an option, do one of the following (depending on the type of option value):

 •If the value can be one of a set of predefined values, select the value you want from the combo box of that option's value column.